php-ru/symfony-docs-ru/email.rst

                 ),
                 'text/html'
             )

-            /*
-             * If you also want to include a plaintext version of the message ->addPart(
+            // you can remove the following code if you don't define a text version for your emails ->addPart(
                 $this->renderView(
                     'Emails/registration.txt.twig',